-Resin- Applied over the mesh to secure it in place and makes the mesh invisible
+- Resin- Applied over the mesh to secure it in place and make the mesh invisible

-Spray setter- Hardens the resin, should be sprayed after every layer of resin.
+- Spray setter- Hardens the resin, and should be sprayed after every layer of resin.
 Important not to be sprayed too close as can cause an exothermic reaction.
-Spray at a distance of at least 15 cms away from natural nail
+Spray at a distance of at least 15 cm away from the natural nail

-Fibreglass/Silk- Mesh applied over nail leaving a small margin of 1mm around cuticle to prevent lifting and allow resin to seal the nail
+- Fibreglass/Silk- Mesh applied over the nail leaving a small margin of 1mm around the cuticle to prevent lifting and allow resin to seal the nail

 - Sanitise and wash hands

-- Prepare natural nail – lightly file surface of nail to remove shine
+- Prepare natural nail – lightly file the surface of the nail to remove the shine

 - Push back cuticles

-- Spray and wipe nail using nail and file antiseptic spray
+- Spray and wipe nails using nail and file antiseptic spray

 - Apply tips if required

 - Cut silk/fibreglass to fit the nail, and apply securing onto the nail with the backing.
 Remembering to leave a 1mm margin around the cuticle